szwacz/nw-boilerplate/README.md

 - `app` - code of your application goes here.
 - `build` - in this folder lands built, runnable application.
-- `releases` - ready to distribute installers will land here.
+- `releases` - ready for distribution installers will land here.
 - `resources` - resources for particular operating system.
 - `tasks` - build and development environment scripts.